Morfusee/MO-IT103-Group2/README.md

 To build the program yourself (For Eclipse IDE users only):

-1. Click on the "Code" button in green, then copy the hyperlink
+1. Click on the "Code" button in green above this ReadMe, then copy the hyperlink

 2. Open Eclipse and go to File > Import in Eclipse